shentufoundation/testnet/README.md

 ...
 ```

 Then copy the testnet genesis JSON file to the node configuration directory.
-The latest genesis file can be found [here](https://github.com/certikfoundation/chain/blob/master/genesis.json).
-Release-specific genesis file can be found in the [release download](https://github.com/certikfoundation/chain/releases/).
+The latest genesis file can be found [here](https://github.com/shentufoundation/chain/blob/master/genesis.json).
+Release-specific genesis file can be found in the [release download](https://github.com/shentufoundation/chain/releases/).

 ```
-cp genesis.json ~/.certik/config
+cp genesis.json ~/.shentud/config
 ```

 Start the full node.
 Note that it might take a while for the new full node to catch up on the chain history.

 ```
-certik start
+shentud start
 ```

 To connect to the full node from CLI tool running on the same machine, use `tcp://localhost:26657`.

 ## Convert a Full Node into Validator

-As `CertiK Chain` is designed with focus on ultimate blockchain security, one of the security requirements is that all validator nodes must be **certified** by either `CertiK` or other approved **certifiers**.
-The actual range of validator node ceritification is not fully defined for testnet, but in general `CertiK Chain` validator nodes are expected to be powerful with good connectivity, use latest official chain node software releases, and eventually run on secure systems software such as `CertiKOS` (this is unavailable during closed alpha).
+As `Shentu Chain` is designed with focus on ultimate blockchain security, one of the security requirements is that all validator nodes must be **certified** by either `Shentu` or other approved **certifiers**.
+The actual range of validator node ceritification is not fully defined for testnet, but in general `Shentu Chain` validator nodes are expected to be powerful with good connectivity, use latest official chain node software releases, and eventually run on secure systems software such as `ShentuOS` (this is unavailable during closed alpha).

 A validator node is assigned to a chain account, which should be created and charged with CTK following the `Create Test Accounts` section above.

-Before converting the above full node into a validator, it is required to get the node certified by `CertiK`, the only approved certifier at this moment.
+Before converting the above full node into a validator, it is required to get the node certified by `Shentu`, the only approved certifier at this moment.
 The is done by the following steps.

 First, run the following on on your node instance.

 ```
-certik tendermint show-validator
+shentud tendermint show-validator
 ```

-Then send the pubkey to chain@certik.org with title "request to certify validator node" and optionally your reasoning on why this node should be approved to become a validator node (typically in terms of capacity, connectivity, maintenance, and security).
+Then send the pubkey to info@shentu.org with title "request to certify validator node" and optionally your reasoning on why this node should be approved to become a validator node (typically in terms of capacity, connectivity, maintenance, and security).

-Within 24 hours, CertiK will get back to you with either "certified" or "rejected" message.
+Within 24 hours, Shentu will get back to you with either "certified" or "rejected" message.

 Once receiving the "certified" message, you can proceed to convert your full node to become a validator node by following the instruction below.

 ```
-certik tx staking create-validator \
+shentud tx staking create-validator \
   --amount=<amount of uctk to delegate to the validator>uctk \
-  --pubkey=$(certik tendermint show-validator) \
+  --pubkey=$(shentud tendermint show-validator) \
   --moniker=<name of the validator, which can be diffferent from account name> \
   --commission-rate="0.10" \
   --commission-max-rate="0.20" \